hyryel/com.unity.multiplayer.docs/docs/basics/spawning-synchronization.md

 ```
 /// <summary>
 /// Client-Server Spawning
-/// Pseudo player weapon that is assumed to be
+/// Pseudo Player weapon that is assumed to be
-/// attached to a fixed child node of the player.
+/// attached to a fixed child node of the Player.
 /// (i.e. like a hand node or the like)
 /// </summary>
 public class PlayerWeapon : NetworkBehaviour